 When a doctor who promises time and time again that he is going to fix you says that, what do you do?
 What if I trusted him completely and went ahead with removing my ovary, only to be still in pain?
 I would have been devastated.

 The following Monday, I woke up with a fire in my stomach.
 I was not going to settle.
 I knew what I needed and my gynecoloist here was unable to do that for me.
 I need an excision laparoscopy (which removes the Endometriosis).
 All of my previous laparoscopies have been ablation, which just burns the Endometriosis.

 The best way I can describe it for you is this: think of a tree.
 With ablation laparoscopies, you remove the branches & the trunk.
 With an excision laparoscopy, you remove the branches, the trunk AND the roots.
 Make sense?
 All my operations still left behind the root of Endometriosis.

 EndoIreland have been incredible and gave me so much advice on what to do and where to go next.
 I got a list of names of specialists around Europe and made a plan.
 I contacted several in Europe and was willing to do whatever it takes.
 I sent an email to one doctor in Birmingham who has carried out excision laparoscopies on a few people I have become friends with through having Endometriosis.
 Within one hour of sending the email, I got a reply from his secretary asking if I was free to have a phone consultation in 4 days time.
 I couldn’t believe it.

 I had to rush and get all my previous doctor’s note sent over before the phone call.
 This was such a struggle but thankfully my GP gave me a copy of all my records.
 My top tip for anyone else going through Endometriosis, PCOS or any condition, after every hospital visit – get a copy of the notes.

-The very first thing Mr Mann said to me was this:
+The very first thing the Endometriosis specialist said to me was this: